tejas-mn/WT-group-activity/README.md

                browser's 'home' button is pressed.
 The term is also used to refer to the front page, web server directory index, or main web page of a website of a group, company, organization, or individual.

+style.css - CSS file for index.html

+slider.js - Javascript file for index.html.Used to make the images change when user clicks previous and next arrow buttons.